kychow006/Advanced-Microprocessor-System-Project/README.md

 # Advanced-Microprocessor-System-Project
 ## Group 4: Arm Based Implementation of Speech Controlled Wheelchair
 ### Introduction
-Nowadays, keyword spotting and speech recognition are widely used in diferent application in order to improve the quality of human's life and solve inconvenience.
-Based on the our obseervation, we found that the increasing number of disabled and elderly people is leading to more invention in medical support devices.
-For example, the evolution of wheelchairs from the conventional mechanical wheelchair to nowadays electric wheelchair.
-However, some users were unable to freely control the wheelchair due to lack of arms or energy or having involuntary action people.
+Nowadays, the increasing number of disabled and elderly people, leading to more invention in medical support devices.
+Especially the evolution of wheelchairs from the conventional mechanical wheelchair to nowadays electric wheelchair.
+However, some users were unable to freely control the wheelchair due to lack of arms or energy or having involuntary action.

-  Thus, this project proposed a user friendly speech controlled wheelchair to elderly and disabled groups.
-Users can voice out simple commands for controlling wheelchair’s movement.
-Any forces not even is needed for the wheelchair operation.
-Throuhout the project, 4 simple commands which are "GO", "STOP", "Left" and  "Right" are trained using CNN in the DSP of STM32 in order to control the movement of the servo motor.
+Thus, this project is carried out to develop an user friendly speech controlled wheelchair to elderly and disabled groups.
+We implement Keyword Spotting (KWS) into the wheelchair.
+Hence, users can control the wheelchair’s movement by voice out simple commands.
+Any forces not even needed for the wheelchair operation.

+In this project, the KWS is implemented on Nucleo-F446RE due to its low power consumption and reliability.
+Besides, it provides an affordable and flexible alternative for users to build up our prototype with low cost.
+This project is built on GitHub (Reference: https://github.com/ARM-software/ML-KWS-for-MCU).
+As the result of the deployment, our prototype can be controlled to move in 4 situations which are “Go”, “Stop”, “Left” and “Right”.

 ### Requirements
 Below are the minimum hardware and software requiremnets for this project.